 Subscribe to our news letter

-This 2026 operator's guide answers that question.
+This 2026 operator's guide answers the practical follow-on question: not whether to launch a retail media network, but which path to take (build, buy, or hybrid) and how to close the gap between operators stuck near 0.5% of gross merchandise value and the leaders running roughly three times higher.
 It covers what retail media actually is, the three-layer architecture under every modern RMN, the latency and match-type levers that decide whether a network stalls or scales, a build/buy/hybrid buyer's matrix across the six platforms most retailers evaluate, measurement and compliance, and how the leaders structure RMNs in the US, India, SE Asia, and Australia.
-Each section pairs market evidence with operator decisions you can act on this quarter.
+Each section pairs current market evidence with operator decisions you can act on this quarter.

 What Is Retail Media?
 The Definition That Actually Matters in 2026

-Retail media is advertising inventory sold by retailers to brands across retailer-owned digital and physical channels, leveraging first-party purchase data for targeting and closed-loop attribution.
-Unlike traditional display advertising, retail media connects ad exposure directly to product sales within the same ecosystem -- a capability that search and social platforms cannot replicate with the same precision.
+Retail media is advertising inventory sold by retailers to brands across retailer-owned digital and physical channels, using first-party purchase data for targeting and closed-loop attribution.
+Unlike traditional display advertising, retail media connects ad exposure directly to product sales within the same ecosystem, a capability that search and social platforms cannot replicate with the same precision.

-Retail media is a subset of the broader concept of commerce media, which encompasses advertising across any commerce transaction environment including travel, financial services, and delivery platforms.
-For a deeper exploration of how retail media fits within the broader commerce media ecosystem, see our guide to commerce media.
+The retail media ecosystem is a subset of the broader commerce media category, which encompasses advertising across any commerce transaction environment including travel, financial services, and delivery platforms.
+For a deeper exploration of how the retail media ecosystem fits within commerce media, see our guide to commerce media.
 This article focuses specifically on how retail media has evolved and what it means for retailers and marketplaces building their own media networks.

 The scope of retail media in 2026 extends across three primary channels: